skrshe/gimme/readme.md

-# Gimme (GIt MetagaME)
+# Gimme (Git Metagame)
-gm - a git multitool for creating / doing things to and cloning repos with only `user/repo` or `repo` specified instead of `git clone method://domain/user/repo.git && cd repo`
+gm - a git multitool for creating, configuring and cloning repos with only `user/repo` or `repo` needed.

 condensing
 ```console